Shine bright like a diamond. Those words from the great philosopher, Rihanna, have been taken to heart by one bike ride.

 It’s a movement.
 A two wheel movement that’s moving the car down the pecking order and putting people and their bikes first.
 What started as a small gathering of a dozen (if lucky) people riding their bikes has now blossomed into a spectacle.
 A slowly rolling, brightly lit spectacle.

 It’s Friday Night Lights, a bike ride through Windsor, that has grown exponentially since its humble beginnings in 2014.
 The concept of the ride is quite simple.
 Imagine hundreds of colourfully lit bicycles rolling by, bells clacking, as they partake in a pub crawl on two wheels.
 The pack take up the entire street, sometimes stretching several city blocks at a time.
-They’ve even received the support of the Windsor Police Services who provide auxiliary officers on bike to join the crowd and keep everything rolling smoothly.
+They’ve even received the support of the Windsor Police Services who provided auxiliary officers on bike to join the crowd and keep everything rolling smoothly.

-The ride takes place every other Friday from the start of May into October and has riders are constantly trying to outdo each other with their decorations on each ride.
+The ride takes place every Friday from the start of May into October and has riders are constantly trying to outdo each other with their decorations on each ride.
 If you pay close enough attention, you may catch a glimpse of the couple on a tandem bike with custom built chandelier installed hanging over them as they ride.

 Simply put, Friday Night Lights is a pub and grub crawl on two wheels throughout the city.
 You not only get to enjoy the company of good folks, you also can indulge in the food and drink of three great establishments visited along the way.